There’s a place where mountains disappear into alpine lakes, wildlife roams free and abundant, and breathtaking views await around every turn.

 Day 1 of Your Glacier National Park Road Trip

-From the small town on the Blackfoot Indian Reservation, Babb, head towards the Many Glacier Entrance to begin your Glacier National Park adventure!
+From the small town on the Blackfoot Indian Reservation (home to the Siksikaitsitapi people), Babb, head towards the Many Glacier Entrance to begin the first day of your Glacier National Park adventure!

 Ask any park employee or former visitor what their favorite area of Glacier National Park is, and the answer will likely be Many Glacier.